 ||$138,500 – No more than $65,500 of this amount may be in subsidized

 loans.
 The graduate debt limit includes Stafford Loans received for

 **These annual loan limit amounts are the maximum yearly amounts you can borrow in both subsidized and unsubsidized loans.
 You can have one type of loan or a combination of both depending on your financial need.
 Because you can’t borrow more than your cost of attendance minus any other financial aid you’ll receive, you may receive less than the annual maximum amounts.
 Also, the annual loan limits assume that your program of study is at least a full academic year.
 If the remaining portion of your program of study is less than a full academic year, your loans will be prorated.

 Federal Perkins Loan

-U.S. citizens or permanent residents who complete the FAFSA and are enrolled for at least six credits per term will be considered for this federal loan.
+U.S. citizens or permanent residents who complete the FAFSA and are enrolled for at least six credits per aid period will be considered for this federal loan.
 Funds from this program, when available, are loaned to the neediest students, as determined by the needs analysis.
 If a student is eligible for a Perkins Loan, the loan amount they are eligible for will appear on their award notification.
 Loan limits are $2,000 annually; $15,000 aggregate for undergraduates.
 Entrance counseling and Master Promissory Notes are required for first time Perkins Loan borrowers at St. Norbert College.
 Interest is at a fixed rate of 5%.
 Payment and interest are deferred until nine months after a student graduates or falls below half-time enrollment.